dannysam2k5/ITL-interview-task/README.md

 # Image Classification Pipeline
 ## Overview

 This repository contains the implementation of a simple image classification pipeline for distinguishing between pictures of oranges and apples.
-The pipeline utilizes a machine learning algorithm, data processing techniques, and performance assessment methods.
+The pipeline utilizes a machine learning algorithm, data processing techniques, model building, and performance evaluation methods.

 ## Contents